Catel/Catel.Docs/src/vnext/reference/Catel.Core/Catel/Runtime/Serialization/ISerializer.md

 ### Warmup(IEnumerable<Type> types, int typesPerThread)

 Warms up the specified types.
-If the types is`null` , all types known in the [TypeCache](#) deriving from the [ModelBase](#) class will be initialized.Note that it is not required to call this, but it can help to prevent an additional performance impact the first time a type is serialized.
+If the types is`null`, all types known in the [TypeCache](#) deriving from the [ModelBase](#) class will be initialized.
+Note that it is not required to call this, but it can help to prevent an additional performance impact the first time a type is serialized.

 #### Parameters

 **types**
 The types to warmp up.
-If`null` , all types will be initialized.
+If`null`, all types will be initialized.

 **typesPerThread**
 The types per thread.
-If`-1` , all types will be initialized on the same thread.
+If`-1`, all types will be initialized on the same thread.